Published on:

 What is SKA rating?

-SKA rating is an environmental assessment method, benchmark and standard developed specifically for commercial office fit outs by the Royal Institute of Chartered Surveyors (RICS).
+SKA rating is an environmental assessment method, benchmark and standard developed specifically for commercial office fit outs.

 The SKA rating system helps landlords and tenants measure sustainability across factors like energy and water use, CO2 emissions, materials, waste and pollution.
 It works by assigning either a Bronze, Silver or Gold certification level based on performance against over 100 ‘good practice measures’.